camunda/camunda-docs/optimize/apis-tools/optimize-api/optimize-api-authentication.md

 6. Capture the value of the `access_token` property and store it as your token.

 :::note
-The Optimize API can also be configured in a Self-Managed environment to authenticate with a single shared access token.
-Refer to [Public API Configuration](/self-managed/optimize-deployment/configuration/system-configuration.md#public-api) for the configuration required to access the public API using a specific token.
+The Optimize API can also be configured in a Self-Managed environment to authenticate using a single shared access token.
+See [Public API Configuration](/self-managed/optimize-deployment/configuration/system-configuration.md#public-api) for the configuration required to access the public API using a specific token.
 :::

 </TabItem>